calebnance/jekyll_blog-calebnance/_posts/phaser/2017-08-02-tilemap-canvas-boundaries.markdown

 tags: phaser tutorial code howto javascript
 ---

 Wow, you actually tuned in, I am impressed!
-As promised, I said we would set our sprite to take into account our canvas boundaries, so here is how we do it!
+As promised in <a href="{{ "/phaser/sprite-move.html" | relative_url }}">my last post</a>, I said we would set our sprite to take into account our canvas boundaries, so here is how we do it!

 Pop the following code within our `create()` function: